Brewing at Home? Kaldi’s Tips for Making it Great

 - Making a pourover?

-- We’re still working on our own brew guides, but in the meantime let us refer you back to Mr. Hoffman and his v60 technique.
+- We’re still working on our own brew guides, but in the meantime let us refer you to James Hoffman and his v60 technique.
 It’s a great guide, and is super repeatable.

 - Here’s our tried-and-true Chemex recipe, especially good if you’re making for more than one.